OliverGrainge/BitLab/README.md

 # BitLab

-> **Revolutionary 1.58-bit quantization for modern AI** 🚀
+## BitLab is the home of Ternary Nerual Netowrks.
+But what are Ternary Networks ?

+**Ternary networks** represent a breakthrough in neural network efficiency, using weights that can only take three values: **-1, 0, and +1**.
+This seemingly simple constraint unlocks extraordinary computational and memory advantages:

+### 🧠 The Science Behind Ternary Networks

+Traditional neural networks use 32-bit floating-point numbers to represent their weights.
+Whilst this might not sound like much, as models scale to millions and billions of parameters, the memory and computational demands of such networks can become prohibitive.
+Ternary networks, however, address this problem by compressing the number of bits required to represent each weight to just **1.58 bits** (log₂(3) ≈ 1.58), efficiently encoding the three possible values.

+**Why 1.58 bits?** With only three possible values (-1, 0, +1), we need log₂(3) ≈ 1.58 bits of information to encode each weight, compared to 32 bits for full precision!

+### ⚡ Why Ternary Networks are So Useful

+1. **🔥 Massive Memory Savings**: Ternary networks can reduce model memory usage by over 95% compared to standard 32-bit floating-point models, allowing much larger models to fit on smaller devices.
+2. **💡 Simpler, Faster Computation**: Ternary weights mean most multiplications can be replaced with lightweight additions and subtractions.
+For example, a calculation like (1 × A + 0 × B + -1 × C) is reduced to just (A - C), enabling much faster matrix operations—especially in hardware.
+3. **🔋 Ultra-Low Power Consumption**: Traditional Multiply-Accumulate (MAC) operations are energy intensive.
+Ternary arithmetic eliminates nearly all multiplications, leading to dramatically lower power requirements—crucial for mobile and edge AI applications.
+4. **📱 Perfect for Edge and Mobile**: The extreme efficiency and tiny memory footprint of ternary networks make them ideal for deploying advanced AI models directly on smartphones, IoT devices, wearables, and microcontrollers where resources are limited.

+## How BitLab Harnesses Ternary Power

 BitLab is a cutting-edge framework that brings the power of **1.58-bit quantization** to PyTorch models.
-By reducing model weights to just 1.58 bits per parameter (compared to 32 bits in full precision), BitLab delivers:
+By reducing model weights to just 1.58 bits per parameter, BitLab delivers:

 - **🔥 16x memory reduction** - Deploy larger models on smaller devices
-- **⚡ Faster inference** - Optimized C++ kernels for maximum speed
+- **⚡ Faster inference** - Optimized C++ and CUDA kernels for maximum speed
 - **🎯 Minimal accuracy loss** - Advanced quantization techniques preserve model performance
 - **🔧 Drop-in replacement** - Seamlessly replace PyTorch layers with quantized versions

-## Why 1.58-bit Quantization?

-Traditional quantization methods often struggle with the trade-off between model size and accuracy.
-BitLab's 1.58-bit approach uses **ternary weights** (-1, 0, +1) to achieve:

-- **Extreme compression** without sacrificing too much accuracy
-- **Hardware-friendly** operations that map well to modern processors
-- **Research-grade** quantization that pushes the boundaries of what's possible

-Perfect for edge deployment, mobile AI, and resource-constrained environments where every bit counts!
+### 🚀 BitLab's Revolutionary Approach

+BitLab makes ternary networks accessible through and brings their theoretical efficiency's into practical performance gains through a standardised API.
+In particular, we provide:

+- **bitcore**: A package for optimzed training and inference ternary operators
+- **bitlayers**: A package of standalone layer replacements for pytorch 'nn.Linear -> bilayers.bitlinear'
+- **bitmodels**: A package, of well tested model ternary model architectures from language models, to object detectors and image generators.

 ## 🚀 Key Features

+BitLab offers everything you need to leverage the power of ternary networks:

-- **🚀 Optimized Kernels**: C++ implementations with PyTorch fallbacks for maximum performance
+- **🚀 Optimized Kernels**: C++ and CUDA implementations with PyTorch fallbacks for maximum performance.
-- **🎛️ Flexible Quantization**: Per-tensor and per-channel quantization schemes
+- **🎛️ Flexible Quantization**: Supports both per-tensor and per-channel quantization schemes.
-- **🧠 Smart Dispatch**: Automatic kernel selection based on your configuration
+- **🧠 Smart Dispatch**: Automatically selects the best kernel based on your hardware configuration.
-- **🔌 Easy Integration**: Drop-in replacement for PyTorch layers - no code changes needed
+- **🔌 Easy Integration**: Drop-in replacement for PyTorch layers—minimal code changes required.
-- **📊 Proven Performance**: Significant memory and computational savings with minimal accuracy loss
+- **📊 Demonstrated Efficiency Gains**: Translates the theoretical efficiency gains of ternary networks into real-world performance improvements.

 ## 🚀 Quick Start

+Ready to harness the power of ternary networks?
 Get up and running with BitLab in under 5 minutes!

 ### Prerequisites